luxonis/depthai-docs-website/source/index.rst

       understand more about the embedded hardware that powers DepthAI.

-.. list-table:: Tools / Docs Repositories
+.. list-table:: Tools & Docs Repositories
   :widths: 10 90

   * - `depthai-docs-website <https://github.com/luxonis/depthai-docs-website/>`__
-    - If you wan't to contribute and update our docs, you can simply create a pull request.
+    - If you want to contribute and update our docs, you can simply create a pull request.
   * - `depthai-gui <https://github.com/luxonis/depthai-gui/>`__
     - DepthAI GUI is a WYSIWYG tool that allows to create a custom DepthAI pipelines, run them and see the results - all in one tool.
   * - `depthai-ml-training <https://github.com/luxonis/depthai-ml-training/>`__